 At a deeper level there is a lot more to be done:

-- Product knowledge training – Wouldn’t it be great if everyone who talked to customers know the how and why every one of your products and services differentiate themselves from the competitor?
+- Product knowledge training – Wouldn’t it be great if everyone who talked to customers knew how and why every one of your products and services differentiates itself from the competitor?

 - Consistent systems – “Do you want fries with that” is a dated but great example of a systematized upsell program that literally kept millions more in the McDonald’s bucket.